Trademarks are one of the key assets of modern business.

 A trademark, often symbolized as ™, is a special kind of sign used to identify and protect unique products, services, or businesses.
-It’s like a name tag for stuff!
 Think of famous trademarks like the golden arches of McDonald’s or the bitten apple of Apple Inc. These marks help us instantly recognize and trust the source of what we’re buying or using.

 Types of trademarks

 Trademarks come in various types, and they can be categorized based on their distinctiveness or the elements they protect.

 Word Mark: A word or phrase that consists solely of letters, numbers, or both.
 This is the most common type and it gives very broad legal protection.
 For example, “Google” is a word mark.
 Slogans and Taglines are also registered as Word Marks.

 The way how Google trademark is officially registered

 Logo Mark: A visual symbol, design, or logo that represents a brand.
 The Nike swoosh is a well-known example of a logo mark.

 Combined Mark: This type combines both text and a logo or design element.
 Examples include the Starbucks logo with both the word “Starbucks” and the mermaid graphic.

 Sound Mark: A unique sound or jingle associated with a brand, such as the Intel jingle or the NBC chimes.

 Color Mark: Protection for a specific color or color combination used in branding.
 For example, Tiffany & Co. holds a trademark for its distinctive blue color (Pantone 1837 | #81D8D0)